-Part 5 Payments for other purposes
+Part 4 Payments for other purposes

-16. Premises
+15. Premises

-16.1.
-There are other premises costs payable under GMS contracts which are dealt with in the Primary Medical Services (Premises Development Grants, Improvement Grants and Premises Costs) Directions 2018.
+15.1.
+There are other premises costs payable under GMS contracts which are dealt with in the Primary Medical Services (Premises Development Grants, Improvement Grants and Premises Costs) Directions 2004.
 These include payments in respect of new premises development and improvement projects, and payments in respect of recurring premises costs such as mortgage repayments, rent payments and notional rent payments.

-17. IT Expenses
+16. IT Expenses

-17.1.
+16.1.
 The National Health Service (General Medical Services Contracts) (Scotland) Regulations 2018 outline Health Board's responsibilities for providing integrated information management, technology systems and telecommunications links (Schedule 6, Part 5, paragraph 71).

-18. Occupational Health
+17. Occupational Health

-18.1.
+17.1.
 On 31 October 2016 an Occupational Health service was launched across Scotland, in order to provide a consistent level of service of Occupational Health services for primary care staff.
 An occupational health service will be provided for primary care staff.

-19. Provision of Emergency Oxygen
+18. Provision of Emergency Oxygen

-- 19.1.
-Every GP practice in Scotland will be supplied with oxygen and defined accessories, to assist with emergencies as required. - 19.2.
-The defined accessories provided under the national contract are:
+- 18.1.
+Every GP practice in Scotland will be supplied with oxygen and defined accessories, to assist with emergencies as required. - 18.2.
+Each practice will receive the following defined accessories as a minimum under the national contract:

-Oxygen cylinder (#1)
+Oxygen cylinder (#2)

-Guedel Airways sizes 0, 1, 2, 3, 4 (#1)
+Guedel Airways sizes 0, 1, 2, 3, 4 (#2)

-High concentration reservoir mask (#1)
+High concentration reservoir mask (#2)

-Oxygen gas sign (#1)
+Oxygen gas sign (#2)

-Laminated Instructions (#1)
+Laminated Instructions (#2)

-Emergency bag containing the above (#1)
+Emergency bag containing the above (#2)